 Saved UDP Policy H4 of the UDP states that a mix of housing units of different sizes should be encouraged in residential schemes.
 Related to this is the Mayor's Supplementary Planning Guidance on Housing.
-The GLAs Housing

-Requirements Study has estimated that the London wide net housing requirement over the next 15 years to meet both current unmet demand and projected household growth, incorporating assumptions about the extent of voluntary sharing by single person households, is divided between household sizes as follows:
+The GLAs Housing Requirements Study has estimated that the London wide net housing requirement over the next 15 years to meet both current unmet demand and projected household growth, incorporating assumptions about the extent of voluntary sharing by single person households, is divided between household sizes as follows:

-- 1 bedroom household 32%,

-- 2/3 bedroom household 38%, and
+- 1 bedroom household 32%, - 2/3 bedroom household 38%, and

-- 4 bedroom or larger household 30%.
+• 4 bedroom or larger household 30%.

-Completions analysis above indicates a low turnout for larger units consisting of 4 or more bedrooms, where completion figures for these large units have fluctuated between 2% and 10%.
+Completions analysis above indicates a low turnout for larger units consisting of 4 or more bedrooms, where completion figures for these large units have continued to fluctuate between 2% and 10%.

-Indicator: H6 (Core) Housing Quality - Building for life Assessments housing sites (ten new units or more) reaching very good and good ratings against the Building for Life Criteria
+Indicator: H6 (Core) Housing Quality - Building for life Assessments

+- Target: Increase in the number and proportion of total new build completions on major housing sites (ten new units or more) reaching very good and good ratings against the Building for Life Criteria - Progress: This new indicator will be assessed in future monitoring reports starting 2009/2010 period.